Published On: Dec 07 2012 01:21:31 AM ESTUpdated On: Dec 07 2014 02:00:00 AM EST

 1902: German-born American cartoonist Thomas Nast, often considered to be the "Father of the American Cartoon," dies of yellow fever at the age of 62 in Guayaquil, Ecuador.
 Nast, who became famous in the 1870s for lampooning corrupt politician Boss Tweed and the Tammany Hall political machine, is also credited with creating the modern version of Santa Claus and the political symbol of the elephant for the Republican Party.

-1869: American outlaw Jesse James commits his first confirmed bank robbery in Gallatin, Mo.
+1869: American outlaw Jesse James commits his first confirmed bank robbery in Gallatin, Missouri.

-1863: Richard Sears, the cofounder of department store company Sears, Roebuck and Company, is born in Stewartville, Minn.
+1863: Richard Sears, the cofounder of department store company Sears, Roebuck and Company, is born in Stewartville, Minnesota.

 1842: The New York Philharmonic gives its first concert, in the Apollo Rooms on lower Broadway before an audience of 600.